 Figure 1.
-Package contents
+Check the package contents

-Your box should contain the following items:
+Your box contains the following items:

-- N300 Wireless Gigabit Router WNR3500Lv2

-- Slide-on router stand

-- AC power adapter (plug varies by region)

-- Category 5e (Cat 5E) Ethernet cable

-- Installation guide with cabling and router setup instructions
+- Centria WNDR4700/WNDR4720 - AC power adapter and power cord (plug varies by region) - Category 5 (Cat 5) Ethernet cable - Installation guide with cabling and router setup instructions

 If any parts are incorrect, missing, or damaged, contact your NETGEAR dealer.
 Keep the carton and original packing materials, in case you need to return the product for repair.